 Predicting the Adoption Journey

 During the interview phase, I identified our product's adoption is not going to be as easy as we thought.
-We might convince the person writing the cheque, but they too would have doubts about its success.
+We might convince the manager writing the cheque, but they too would have doubts about its success.
 This is because this wouldn't be their first crack at bringing accountability to their company — employees just hate being monitored.
 For example, drivers unplugging their GPS devices en route is considered unsurprising.
 Discovery needed to overcome this problem.

 So, we started by listing the biggest hurdles to adoption, which also informed our messaging: